-Covid-19: Khan urged to “practice what he preaches” and provide TfL staff with masks
+Mayor urged to provide TfL staff with face masks

 Keith Prince AM has told the Mayor to provide London transport workers with masks after Khan called for the government to oblige the public to cover their faces to stop coronavirus spreading.
 Prince’s call for the Mayor to “practice what he preaches” comes after it was confirmed that 26 transport workers have died so far because of coronavirus, including 20 bus staff.
 The shocking figures reveal that Transport for London workers are 18 times more likely to die from coronavirus than NHS workers.
 This is because the NHS has lost 34 workers to coronavirus despite its 1.5 million people workforce being significantly greater compared to TfL’s 60,000 staff members and contractors.